Diabetic Foot and Wound Center

 Vascular ultrasound provides a safe, noninvasive way to monitor the health and function of your circulatory system.
-At Diabetic Foot and Wound Center in Bakersfield, California, Ruben Nieto, DPM, and the wound care specialist team offer vascular ultrasounds in their state-of-the-art facility.
+At Diabetic Foot and Wound Center in Bakersfield, California and the wound care specialist team offer vascular ultrasounds in their state-of-the-art facility.
 To schedule an appointment, call the office or book a consultation online today.
 Same-day and next-day appointments are available.

 Vascular ultrasound is a diagnostic imaging procedure that uses high-frequency sound waves to produce images of your veins and arteries.

 During a vascular ultrasound, your Diabetic Foot and Wound Center provider places a small probe, called a transducer, and gel directly on your skin.
 Your provider carefully moves the transducer, which emits sound waves.
 The sound waves bounce off of your veins and arteries, producing images in real-time.

 The team at Diabetic Foot and Wound Center uses vascular ultrasound to evaluate the body’s circulatory system.
 That helps to:

 - Monitor blood flow to organs and tissues